Shailene Woodley arrested for criminal trespassing

 (CNN)Shailene Woodley has been arrested, according to a spokesperson for the Morton County, North Dakota Sheriff's Department.

-The actress was placed in handcuffs and taken into custody for trespassing while protesting the Dakota Access Pipeline on Monday, the spokesperson said.
+The actress was placed in handcuffs and taken into custody for trespassing while protesting the Dakota Access Pipeline Monday afternoon, the spokesperson said.

+In a statement Monday night, Woodley's publicist said the actress and activist had since been released from the Morton County Jail.

-Woodley, 24, filmed the entire incident on Facebook Live and posted it to her official page.
+Woodley, 24, was among an estimated 200 protestors advocating against the large oil pipeline project.
+She filmed her arrest on Facebook Live and posted it to her official page.

 "I don't know if you guys just heard me, but I was walking back to my RV, which is right there so that we can go back to camp peacefully and they grabbed me by my jacket and said that I was not allowed to continue," Woodley said in the video.
 "And they had giant guns and batons and zip ties and they're not letting me go."